 This is one of my favourite charity shop tips!
 If you’re female, you can often find gems in the menswear section.
 Think belts, gents cardigans, and jumpers.

 If you’re petite then you can check out the kid’s section.
 Teenage sizes go up quite large and kidswear is often priced cheaper than adults wear.
 You never know what you might find!

 It’s also important not to pay too much attention to sizing.
 In particular, vintage sizing tends to run differently from modern sizing.
 Even for modern clothing, sizing can vary from shop to shop.
 Therefore, if I see something I like I try it on, regardless of its size.

 Finally, just like any relationship, you can’t take without giving anything back.
 My last tip is that charity shops want your good-quality donations.
 They will happily take most good quality items you no longer need.
 They do not want your ripped or stained or worn-out clothing.

 If you pay tax then ask the charity shop if you can fill in a Gift Aid form when you drop off your donations.
 This means that charities can reclaim 25% tax from the Government, at no extra cost – making your donations go further.

 More Shopping Tips

-If you’re missing your charity shop fix due to the pandemic, then here are some great places to shop for secondhand clothes online and for shopping for vintage clothes online.
+If you’d rather shop for clothes online, then here are some great places to shop for secondhand clothes online and for shopping for vintage clothes online.
 And related to this, here are my top ten tips for buying clothes on eBay.

 All photos by Sam Williamson Photography.